Next.js vs. React: A multi-factor comparison

 By Max Ikaheimo

-React and Next.js are frameworks that complement each other.
+React and Next.js are currently two of the role model frameworks in modern web development that complement each other.
 Next.js builds on top of React and enriches it with multiple features, whereas React provides a solid ground for optimizations.
 Moreover, Next.js wouldn’t be possible without React.
 Then, why compare them?

 In fact, the comparison is more than legit because newcomers to web development or business owners often can’t understand why two frameworks that are so much alike exist.